What is UEFI Secure Boot?

 Upcoming Developments in UEFI Secure Boot

-The UEFI specifications are continually being refined and updated to address emerging security challenges and to support new hardware and software technologies.
+The UEFI specifications are continually refined and updated to address emerging security challenges and support new hardware and software technologies.
 As threats evolve, so must the security measures in place, and UEFI Secure Boot plays a crucial role in this ever-changing landscape.

 One of the significant developments in UEFI Secure Boot is the adoption of additional security features, such as hardware-backed secure boot and virtualization-based security.
 These advancements aim to provide even stronger protection against sophisticated attacks and malware by leveraging hardware capabilities and isolating critical components.